georgekinnear/cj-meta-analysis/lit-search/README.md

 - Bradley, R. A., & Terry, M. E. (1952).
 Rank analysis of incomplete block designs: I. The method of paired comparisons.
 Biometrika, 39(3/4), 324.
 - ...?

+From this, produce a single list of papers to evaluate according to the criteria above.

+Then for the filtered list of papers, approach the lead authors requesting the judgement data:

+> TODO: draft a template email.
+Remember to include question about whether we can include the dataset in our repository.

 ## Edge cases